HubTou/PNU/_demos/gorgon/README.md

 >> \[a filter is] A program that processes an input data stream into an output data stream in some well-defined way, and does no I/O to anywhere else except possibly on error conditions;
 >> one designed to be used as a stage in a pipeline

-Thus a filter program is intended to be used in a command pipeline, for example between [cat](https://www.freebsd.org/cgi/man.cgi?query=cat) and [tee](https://www.freebsd.org/cgi/man.cgi?query=tee):
+Thus a filter program is intended to be used in a command pipeline, for example here between [cat](https://www.freebsd.org/cgi/man.cgi?query=cat) and [tee](https://www.freebsd.org/cgi/man.cgi?query=tee):

 ```Shell
 cat inputfile | gorgon.py | tee result.txt